The enterprise AI coworker for supply chain teams

 When context is shared, execution becomes consistent and resilience becomes the default.

-From reactive to proactive: How AI turns data into action
+From reactive to proactive: How an AI coworker turns data into action

 What to look for: A platform approach that compounds value